WA Index has been saved

 - Download WA's Top 100 listed companies

 - Performance of WA Index and global indices

 - Contact us

-Download the list of WA’s top 100 listed companies, as of 31 October 2018, explore the sections below and if you don’t currently receive our WA Index, please register to be added to our distribution list.
+Download the list of WA’s top 100 listed companies, as of 31 October 2019, explore the sections below and if you do not currently receive our WA Index, please register to be added to our distribution list.

 - Commodity review

 - Performance of WA Index and global indices

 If you have any questions in relation to the Deloitte WA Index please contact Dave Andrews.

 - LNG rose 10 per cent in October to close at a price of US$6.3/mmbtu on the back of strong demand for pre-winter cargoes.
 The spot prices for cargo deliveries in November/ December are estimated at US$6.80 per mmbtu, which is a 35 cent (six per cent) increase in a week as demand for LNG from Japan, South Korea and Pakistan, spiked the spot price.
 The supply side faced pressure due to a number of outages as facilities in Qatar and Australia went offline for planned maintenance.

 - Zinc displayed strong growth during the month as the spot price increased 9.3 per cent from US$2,569 at October 31.
 The price has climbed towards a four-month high after slumping stocks fuelled fears of shortages of the metal.
 China’s latest indicators suggest steel production is growing, which has further stimulated the demand for zinc.